ekohe/wulin_master/README.md

 When the grid needs to show 2 or more columns which come from the same table and the same column, you can define `:join_aliased_as` for one column to set the alias to avoid conflict when doing sql join.

+`:sort_column`

+Indicate the column should be used for sorting when it is not the column it self.

 `:sql_expression`

 This option is special and rarely used.
 It is only used when you want to do some special sql operation, like 'sorting' or 'filtering' virtual attributes by sql.